galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 subsites: [global]
 ---

 Hello, I'm Laila a front-end developer for Galaxy from the Freiburg team, and part of the UI/UX working-group.
 For the upcoming 23.0 update improving Galaxy's accessibility was a high priority for the UI/UX team.
-This is a collection of some of the accessibility related changes I am most excited about.
+This is a preview of some of the accessibility related changes I am most excited about.
+The accessibility has improved in many regions throughout galaxy, and there is more in the works for future releases.

 I'd like to bring more attention to accessibility in general, and hope to show how increased focus on accessibility benefit everybody's user experience.

 ## Tags